AcademySoftwareFoundation/tac/process/lifecycle.md

 ## Archive Stage

 Projects like products have lifecycles, and often in open source, the relevance of a given project can diminish over time.
 Nonetheless, having a home for legacy and no longer maintained projects within the industry is crucial for long-term sustainability and asset management.
+Projects with operational, contributor, and/or adoption issues are not necessarily candidates for the Archive Stage; the TAC will work with these projects to improve any of these issues.

 Projects only can enter the Archive Stage by either:

 *   On request from the project itself, requiring a 2/3 supermajority vote of all active project committers.
-*   By a 2/3 supermajority vote of the TAC if deemed no longer relevant within the industry.
+*   By a 2/3 supermajority vote of the TAC if deemed to be no longer maintained.

 In the Archive Stage, the project’s code repository administration is transferred to a designated individual by the TAC.
 No new features or bug fixes will be addressed unless it is deemed a security issue.
 Academy Software Foundation will hold all assets in perpetuity.
 Archive stage projects will be considered “Technical Projects" under the Academy Software Foundation charter and may receive support as determined by the Governing Board.